ahanse27/csc349/README.md

 - __Project2 (Part 1)__ : Iterative Matrix Multiplication Algorithm
 - __Project2 (Part 2)__ : Strassen Algorithm and Divide and Conquer Matrix Multiplication
 - __Project3__ : Use Dynamic Programming to solve the Assembly Line Scheduling problem and another Game.
+- __Project4__ : Use Dynamic & Greedy Programming to solve Change Making Problem.

 # CSC 349.
 Design and Analysis of Algorithms.
 4 units